I'm New

 The central worship experience at Congregation Mayim Chayim is our weekly commUNITY Shabbat Celebration.
 If you are joining us for the very first time you may have some questions about what to expect in a Messianic Jewish synagogue.
 Our commUNITY Shabbat Celebration is on Saturday mornings at 10:30 am and it is open to everyone to join in worship.

-Dress: We encourage everyone to come to synagogue in whatever makes them comforatable, for some this may be more dressed up and for others more casual.
-And remember Modest is Hottest!!!
+Dress: We encourage everyone to come to synagogue in whatever makes them comfortable, for some this may be more dressed up and for others more casual, but we do ask that you keep modesty in mind.

 How long is the Service: Our commUNITY Shabbat Celebration starts at 10:30am and usually runs for between 2 and 2.5 hours in length.

-What is the service like: Our service consists of traditional Jewish liturgy in Hebrew and English, modern praise and worship music, a Torah service and the rabbi's message.
+What is the service like: Our service consists of traditional Jewish liturgy in Hebrew and English, modern praise and worship music, a Torah service, and the rabbi's message typically based out of the weekly Torah Parasha.

 How do I follow the service: We do our entire service via slides on tv screens.
-All of our traditional Jewish liturgy ( in Hebrew, Transliterated Hebrew (Hebrew in English characters), and English) as well as our music lyrics and announcements will be on the screens for everyone to follow along with and be on the same page.
+All of our traditional Jewish liturgy ( in Hebrew, Transliterated Hebrew [Hebrew in English characters], and English) as well as our music lyrics, announcements, and biblical texts will be on the screens for everyone to follow along with and be on the same page.

 Etiquette During Service